 - The icon expands the tile vertically.
-If the tile expands it covers the tile above or below, depending on whether you are expanding the top or bottom quarter tile.
-The icon sets the tile to quarter tile size. - The con opens the Eye Display application settings menu to adjust the tile settings.
+If the tile expands, it covers the tile above or below, depending on whether you are expanding the top or bottom quarter tile. - The licon sets the tile to quarter tile size. - The icon opens the Eye Display application settings menu to adjust the tile settings.

 NOTE.
-Ater the Eye Display application settings menu opens, the icon displays.
+Ater the Eye Display application settings menu opens, the aicon displays.
 Select this icon to move the settings menu horizontally.